OpenVidu/openvidu.io/docs/docs/self-hosting/configuration/reference.md

 5. Time to keep the analytics data in MongoDB.
 In this example, it is set to 32 days.

 ### <span class="openvidu-tag openvidu-pro-tag">PRO</span> OpenVidu Server Configuration:

+!!!info
+    Before deploying OpenVidu PRO, you need to [create an OpenVidu account](https://openvidu.io/account){:target=_blank} to get your license key.
+    There's a 15-day free trial waiting for you!

 ```yaml
 openvidu: